Agile FAQs

 This is just the tip of the iceberg.
 There are a million ways people program systems.
 We seem to use a lot of these practices in conjunction (because they are not mutually exclusive practices and can actually be done in parallel).

 People who are successful in this model have recognized that they are dealing with a complex adaptive system (CAS) and not a complicated system, where you can define rigid boundaries and be successful.
 In a CAS, there are multiple ways to do something and if someone makes a claim that you always have to do X before Y, we can sense the desire of putting rigid constraints which by nature are fragile.
 This is the same reason why there is no such thing called Best Practices in our dictionary.
 Instead we keep an eye on emerging patterns.
 If we want to see a particular pattern impact the system, we introduce attractors.
-But if we don’t want a pattern to impact our system we disrupt that pattern. (rip-off from Dave Snowden, creator of the Cynefin model and leading figures in Knowledge Management Community)
+But if we don’t want a pattern to impact our system we disrupt that pattern. (rip-off from Dave Snowden, creator of the Cynefin model and leading personality in Knowledge Management Community)

 The open source community in general, is yet another classic example which fits into the unconventional category.
 I’ve never been on an open source project where we had a design phase.
 People live and breath evolutionary design.
 At best you might have a simple wiki defining some guidelines.